peterhinch/micropython_ra8875/docs/GUI.md

 firmware build.
 If memory problems are encountered Python code (including font files) may be implemented as frozen bytecode.

-It is also wise to issue ctrl-D to soft reset the Pyboard before importing a module which uses the library.
-The test programs require a ctrl-D before import.
+It is also wise to issue `ctrl-d` to soft reset the Pyboard before importing a module which uses the library.
+The demo programs require a `ctrl-d` before import.

 ## 1.3 Calibration